-In FY2022, in addition to these initiatives, we began to

-(i) Global Human Resources Training System

-We started our Global Business Leader (GBL) training in FY2006 in order to develop personnel who will take on the role of management in the future.
+In FY2022, in addition to these initiatives, we began to (i) Global Human Resources Training System We started our Global Business Leader (GBL) training in FY2006 in order to develop personnel who will take on the role of management in the future.
 In FY2013, this was reformed into the Global Mindset Program (GMP), with an extra emphasis being placed on global human resource education.
 We have also operated a Global Development Program (GDP) for overseas local employees since FY2010 with the aim of strengthening links within Furukawa Electric Group, with the curriculum being partly shared with the GMP.
 Furthermore, in FY2014, we launched the Global Challenge Program (GCP).
-This program involves the dispatch of younger employees to foreign countries for certain periods of time, allowing us to secure diverse talent and provide opportunities for growth.
+This program involves the dispatch of younger employees to foreign countries for certain periods of opportunities for growth. (ii) OJT Training time, allowing us to secure diverse talent and provide consider reskilling measures.
+These include the production of visualizations of the gaps existing between the current situation and the capabilities and skills required from the perspective of growth for both companies and individuals, as well as the creation of mechanisms aimed at the acquisition of capabilities and skills.